-A healthy 11 year-old Caucasian boy initially presented at his community hospital, after minor scrotal trauma, for left testicular pain with oedema and palpable mass.
+A healthy, 11-year-old, Caucasian boy initially presented to his community hospital for left testicular pain with edema and palpable mass after minor scrotal trauma.
 Ultrasound showed a hyperechoic left intratesticular mass (10 x 4.4 mm) with no vascular flow.
-A second ultrasound performed at our pediatric center 1 month later confirmed the persistence of the non-vascularized hyperechoic homogeneous nodular image (9 mm x 6 mm) (Figure 1).
-On physical exam, both testicles were symmetrical, with no persistent oedema or palpable mass in this Tanner 1 boy.
-Preoperative alpha-fetoprotein (AFP) and human chorionic gonadotropin (hCG) were negative, and lactate dehydrogenases (LDH) were slightly above normal at 204 (normal <200).
-During surgical exploration, an inguinal partial orchiectomy was performed 2 days after the ultrasound, but no mass was palpated or visualized.
+A second ultrasound performed at our pediatric center one month later confirmed the persistence of the non-vascularized hyperechoic homogeneous nodular image (9 mm x 6 mm) (Fig. 1).
+On physical exam, both testicles were symmetrical, with no persistent edema or palpable mass in this Tanner 1 boy.
+Preoperative alphafetoprotein (AFP) and human chorionic gonadotropin (hCG) were negative, and lactate dehydrogenases (LDH) were slightly above normal at 204 (normal <200).
+During surgical exploration, an inguinal partial orchiectomy was performed two days after the ultrasound, but no mass was palpated or visualized.
 An intraoperative testicular ultrasound did not show the previously described hyperechoic lesion and the right testis remained within the normal range.
 We performed several large testicular biopsies and they revealed normal testicular parenchyma without significant lesion.
-Two control ultrasounds, at 6 and 18 months postop, showed no pathology other than the changes associated with surgical exploration.
-Four years out of his scrotal exploration, the patient has not been seen back in urology.
+Two control ultrasounds, at six and 18 months postoperative, showed no pathology other than the changes associated with surgical exploration.
+Four years out of his scrotal exploration, the patient has not been seen back in the urology department.